 Lois has dedicated her career to improving the economic well-being of underserved groups with research, evaluation, and policy development on issues related to college and career readiness, access and support in community college education, transitions from college to careers, and the broadening participation of nontraditional groups in STEM fields.

 Most recently, she served as a PI for a National Science Foundation–sponsored project that analyzed pathways to community college STEM education for women and underrepresented groups.
 She currently serves as an advisor to the NSF-sponsored STEM Learning and Research Center and a reviewer for the Journal of Women and Minorities in Science and Engineering.

 In addition to NSF, her research has been supported by the Department of Education and nonprofit and corporate foundations and has been published in peer-reviewed journals, as chapters in books, and in the popular press.

-Dr. Joy holds a PhD in economics from the University of Massachusetts–Amherst and a bachelor’s degree in political economy from The Evergreen State College.
+Lois holds a doctorate in economics from the University of Massachusetts–Amherst and a bachelor’s degree in political economy from The Evergreen State College.